AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

     A sorted string is returned.

 -   Examples
-    -   Example 1: This example sorts the str string in alphabetical order.
+    -   Example 1: Sort the str string in alphabetical order.

         Raw log entry: